Crackvignoule/NetworkClock/README.md

 # NetworkClock

 NetworkClock is a Python application designed to display the current time in a custom user defined format.
 It also allow users to set the system time through a graphical user interface (GUI).
 Additionally, a remote user can get the time with a custom format via TCP/IP.
 It supports both Linux and Windows platforms.
+Developed by Killian PAVY

 ## Features